AdoboPeanuts/Crypto-Clustering/README.md

 Performed the following tasks:

-1. Uploaded your Jupyter notebook and rename it as `crypto_clustering_sm.ipynb`
+1. Uploaded Jupyter notebook and rename it as `crypto_clustering_sm.ipynb`

 2. Selected the `conda_python3` environment.